justinmk/vim-dirvish/README.md

 You can navigate to a directory by selecting it using the same key maps that you use to select files.
 In addition, you can use "`-`" to go a parent directory or backspace "`<BS>`" to go back to the previous directory.

-Each time you change a directory, the cursor is automatically placed at the entry which was selected the last time you visited that directory.
-This means that you can quickly traverse up and down a directory stack by typing "`-`" and "`<ENTER>`".
+For each independent invocation of FileBeagle, it remembers the entry which you last selected in each directory as your enter or leave directories.
+Each time you return to a directory that you have visited before, the cursor is automatically placed at the entry which you selected the last time you visited that directory.
+This means that you can quickly traverse up and down a directory chain by typing "`-`" and/or "`<ENTER>`".

 The only file management functionality provided is to create a new file: for everything else, use the operating system.